mjbn/linstAll/README.md

 # LinstAll
 A Tool For Installing Any Program Easily

-You can install any Program like Kali/BlackArch Tools, Atom, Chrome, LAMP (Apache, MariaDB,PHP),... using LinstAll
+You can install any Program like Kali/BlackArch Tools, Atom, Chrome, Vivaldi, LAMP (Apache, MariaDB,PHP),... using LinstAll

 Coding By M.J.
 Bagheri Nejad (MJBN)